 Recently Issued Accounting Standards - In July 2015, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2015-11, Simplifying the Measurement of Inventory.
 This ASU changes the measurement principle for inventories valued under the First-In, First-Out ("FIFO") or weighted-average methods from the lower of cost or market to the lower of cost and net realizable value.
 Net realizable value is defined by the FASB as estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 This ASU is effective for annual reporting periods beginning after December 15, 2016, and interim periods within those annual periods with early adoption permitted.
-The Company is currently evaluating the impact this new guidance is expected to have on its financial position or results of operations and related disclosures.
+The Company is currently evaluating the impact this new guidance, but does not expect it will have a material impact.